SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   icon_content='shopping_cart'
   icon_outlined=true
   button_content='Proceed'
-  text="If you only need support with data storage and payment methods - this is the most suitable option for you.
+  text="If you only need support with data storage and payment instruments - this is the most suitable option for you.
 You collect and verify the consumer data, and we sort out the rest.
 Everything you need for scaling your business." table_content=page.table_content_enterprise header=page.header